qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

+# Adding Extra Cameras to Qidi Plus 4 Printer

-Qidi Plus 4 is shipped with a single, built-in camera, but is also capable of displaying multiple USB cameras.
+Qidi Plus 4 printers ship with a single, built-in camera, but is also capable of displaying multiple USB cameras.
 This can be accomplished using just the Fluidd GUI.
 No SSH into printer, nor installation of additional software is needed.

 <img src="./fluidd%20with%20multiple%20cameras.jpg">